Team7Sysc3303/Sysc3303_Project/README(Not Complete).txt

 Responsibilities
 ----------------

-- Abdulrahman: Helped in implenting the client class + responsibe for the UML-class and UCM
+- Abdulrahman: Helped in implenting the client class + responsibe for the UML class diagram and UCM
 - Denis: Implemented the Server class (indicate your part exaxtly)
 - Franklin: Implemented the Server class (indicate your part exaxtly)
 - Hussain: Implemented client class
-- Omar: Helped in implenting the client class + responsibe for the UML-class and UCM
+- Omar: Helped in implenting the client class + responsibe for the UML class diagram and UCM
 - Suhib: Implemented the Server class (Listener)